Three Things You Should Know About the Future of Health Care Jobs

 Expect increased job diversity.

 O'Hare said that jobs in the health industry are becoming more specialized as the delivery of care becomes more complex.
 Even compared to just 15 years ago, there are many more people performing specialized tasks beyond the traditional doctor-nurse model of previous decades.
 From nursing assistants to technicians to housekeeping and other support staff, an administrator will have to manage a growing field of service personnel.
 "I'm sure it's going to continue to change as both health care delivery and health care financing become more sophisticated," O'Hare says.
-"The scope of [administrator] responsibility is going to increase as well."
+"The scope of [Short Code Error: type value must be either online or ground] responsibility is going to increase as well."